paradox-hunter/Planets/README.md

 ## Acknowledgments

-* This project is an implementation of the project assignment from CS61B from the UCLA.
+* This project is an implementation of the project BYOG by Prof Josh Hug from UCLA.